Storware/vprotect-manual/administration/storage-providers/instances/README.md

 ![](../../../.gitbook/assets/storage-instances-details-bottom-schedules.jpg)

-In this tab, you can see all the schedules assigned to the instance.
+On this tab, you can see all the schedules assigned to the instance.

 ### Settings